 How to Help Your Body Detox With Iodine

 One of the best way to get rid of toxins and help your own natural detoxification pathways is to add iodine to your diet every day.
 Including more iodine-rich foods to your plate is one good way.

 Here are some foods that contain fairly high amounts of iodine:

 - Berries, such as strawberries and cranberries

 - Dark leafy green vegetables

 - Dairy products, like eggs and cheese

 For some, if not most individuals, getting enough iodine from food alone may not be enough.
 The World Health Organization states that approximately 2 billion people worldwide have some form of iodine deficiency.12

 This global epidemic has its root in our nutrient-depleted soil and, as mentioned above, the heavy toxic load in the form of iodine-blocking halides that each of us carry.
-Therefore, finding a way to supplement with quality iodine may be right for you.
+Finding a way to supplement with quality iodine may be the right choice for you.

 Iodine is at the top of this list of important minerals which can heal and cleanse.